Qeolvdxu/pcg_precision_comparison/README.md

 ## How to use
 * Pick all the matrix market matricies (.MTX files) to test and put them in the test_subjects directory
-* run
+* build the program with makefile
-* The output will print and write in real time
+* The output will write to a csv in real time